javiee/p2p/README.md

 ## TODO and future enhacements
 1. Create repo for p2p-app and argoworkloads
 2. Deploy helm chart to an internal registry
-3. Deploy[Image Updater](https://argocd-image-updater.readthedocs.io/en/stable/) to automate the manual step between build and argocd deploy.
+3. Deploy [Image Updater](https://argocd-image-updater.readthedocs.io/en/stable/) to automate the manual step between build and argocd deploy.
 4. Track version within the project.
 5. Include test and docker scan phases in the pipeline
 6. Enhace CI/CD stages to conditionally run to merge request, merge, feature /hotfix branch etc.